rburkholder/libs-build/README.md

 ./build.sh rdaf
 ```

+NOTE: 2022/06/22 manually edit to change wxwidgets from 3.1.7 to 3.0.5 to match requirements of trade-frame.
+3.1.7 is used with a private repository at this point.

 * rdaf is Cern's ROOT Data Analysis Framework.
 Currently this is a required install.
 Note that it does take a while to download & build.
 At some point, I'll figure out how to turn it into a conditional download & build.
 It is used for a project in the rdaf subdirectory.

 This script requires bash, and is tested on: